 - physically distancing from people we don’t know

 If you’re concerned about any aspect of your health, call your doctor or Healthline on 0800 611 116.
 All calls to Healthline are free and someone is available 24 hours a day, 7 days a week.

 Taha hinengaro | mental wellbeing

-As we unite to recover from the effects of COVID-19, our mental wellbeing is still incredibly important.
+Everyone’s mental wellbeing is still important.
 The Getting Through Together toolkit shares tips and information to help you look after yourself and your whānau.

 The toolkit includes tools for parents, called Sparklers at Home, which provides support for parents to talk with their primary-school-aged children about their own mental health and wellbeing.

 For support with anxiety, distress or mental wellbeing, you can call or text 1737 to talk with a trained counsellor for free, 24 hours a day, 7 days a week.

 Taha wairua is about our relationship with the environment, people and heritage in the past, present and future.

 Your spiritual essence is your life force — your mauri.
 This is who and what you are, where you have come from and where you are going.